Waxolunist/prewave-tree/README.md

 - PostgreSQL Driver
 - Spring Boot Actuator
 - Testcontainers
+- Liquibase

-I decided early on to go with GraalVM for the runtime, because I heard good things about it regarding performance, and when taking on a task like this, I like to add one new thing, I want to learn.
+I decided early on to go with GraalVM native images for the runtime, because I heard good things about it regarding performance, and when taking on a task like this, I like to add one new thing, I want to learn.